Overview – Mkhuze GR

 - Reasonably priced rest camp in the park

-- The hides get very busy during school holidays
+- The wildlife shelters get very busy during school holidays

 Mkhuze offers great wildlife viewing and is home to the Big Five.
-Both rhino species are present and white rhino sightings are very common.
-There is a constant stream of animals drinking at the waterholes in front of the hides.
+Both rhino species are present, and white rhino sightings are very common.
+There is a constant stream of animals drinking at the waterholes in front of the wildlife shelters.
 These include large numbers of zebra, blue wildebeest, warthog and nyala.